pinterweb/dotnet-solution-template/CSharp/README.md

    _just be sure to setup your own request handler to generate this fake data_
 //#if docker
 - Run `docker-compose up` from the src directory.\
   _the webapi image depends on the db image.
-However, it could take a little bit_ _for the database to start.
-That will throw an error when the webapi starts up._
-  _I would suggest running `docker-compose up -d db` first and wait._
+However, if you have a local sql _server you would like to use instead, you can change the "db" server name_ _to "host.docker.internal" to target your host machine database_
 //#endif
 //#if (!docker)
 - Run `dotnet watch run`